 Campaigning has been mainly peaceful after a pact by the two main rivals that sought to guarantee a trouble-free election.

 Both main parties want to ditch the Socialist Integration Movement (SIM) of president-elect Ilir Meta, which gained the role of king-maker by propping up their respective governments for the last eight years.

 The Interior Ministry said in a statement hundreds of cases of vote buying and intimidation of voters had been reported, but did not give more details on the political parties involved in those incidents.

 'FACADES AND PALM TREES'

-Opinion polls give Rama's Socialists the edge over the Democrats, but it is not clear whether he could garner enough support to win an outright majority.
+Opinion polls give Rama's Socialists the edge over the Democrats, but it is not clear whether he will be able to garner enough support to win an outright majority.

-The two frontrunners have said they will jointly ask the European Union to advance towards accession.
+The two frontrunners have said they will jointly ask the EU to advance towards accession.
 They have not said whether they might rule together in coalition.

 Since taking office, the Socialists have improved tax collection and boosted the performance of the electricity sector.
 Economic growth accelerated to 3.45 percent last year, compared with 0.97 percent in 2013.